Sierra Leone soccer association boss says freed without charge

-FREETOWN Sierra Leone Football Association President Isha Johansen has been released after authorities briefly detained her as part of a corruption investigation, she said on Saturday.
+FREETOWN (Reuters) - Sierra Leone Football Association President Isha Johansen has been released after authorities briefly detained her as part of a corruption investigation, she said on Saturday.

 The Anti-Corruption Commission arrested Johansen, one of the only women in the world to head a national soccer federation, and two other officials on Wednesday.